A Guide to Cat Spine Injuries, Trauma, and Diseases

 Symptoms of a Cat Spine Injury

-Since the brain and the spinal cord are directly linked in the central nervous system, it makes sense that when your cat has a spine injury, it will likely exhibit neurological symptoms.
+Since the brain and the spinal cord are directly linked to the central nervous system, it makes sense that when your cat has a spine injury, it will likely exhibit neurological symptoms.

 Neurological symptoms indicating a cat spine injury often include: